Lattice degeneration: Treatment

 There is no treatment for lattice degeneration.

 If lattice degeneration is present around the setting of other, more serious problems such as retinal tears, holes, the risk of retinal detachment may be higher, so preventative treatments may be recommended to strengthen the retina.

 Barrage laser is at times done prophylactically around a hole or tear associated with lattice degeneration in an eye at risk of developing a retinal detachment.
-It is not known if surgical interventions such as laser photocoagulation or cryotherapy are effective in preventing retinal detachment in patients with lattice degeneration or asymptomatic retinal detachment.
+It is not known if surgical interventions such as laser photocoagulation or cryotherapy are effective in preventing retinal detachment in patients with lattice degeneration or asymptomatic retinal breaks.
 Laser photocoagulation has been shown to reduce risks of retinal detachment in symptomatic lattice degeneration.
 There are documented cases wherein retina detached from areas which were otherwise healthy despite being treated previously with laser.